- Wisconsin Administrative Code § ER 18.15 Catastrophic Leave

 - Leave Credit Donation

 UWM will maintain documentation to support leave use and adjustments made to leave balances.

 Donated leave credits will be deducted from the donor’s official leave accounting balance when donated.
-It will not be returned, but there is no limit on the number of accrued hours a donor may donate.
+There is no limit on the number of accrued hours a donor may donate.
 A donor may donate as often as desired.